Lahcen Ikassrien

 Lahcen Ikassrien is a citizen of Morocco who was held in extrajudicial detention in the United States Guantanamo Bay detainment camps, in Cuba.

 Ikassrien's Guantanamo ISN was 72.

-The Department of Defense reports that Ikassrien was born on October 2, 1972, in Targist, Morocco.
+The Department of Defense reports that Ikassrien was born on October 2, 1972, in Targuist, Morocco.

 On June 16, 2014, he was arrested in Madrid accused of jihadism.
 He received a 10 year sentence, on September 30, 2016, after being convicted of recruiting individuals to go to war-torn Syria.
 Ikassrien alleged that he and other Guantanamo Bay detainees were tortured during their detention, and a Spanish magisterial investigation concluded that they had been subject to abusive interrogation techniques.

 Background

 When Ikassrien was first captured authorities thought his name was Reswan A. Abdesalam.

 His real identity was revealed through his fingerprints.

 Ikassrien was believed to have ties to Imad Eddin Barakat Yarkas, a mastermind of the Madrid bombing.

 On July 18, 2005, Ikassrien was extradited to stand trial in Spain.

 The International Herald Tribune reported that Ikassrien was acquitted on October 11, 2006.